-2019-20 in accordance with the Rate and Method of Apportionment for County of El Dorado Community Facilities District No. 2018-1 (Bass Lake Hills) (the "Rate and Method").
-The Rate and Method is attached as APPENDIX B to this Official Statement.
-The 2019 Bonds and any Additional Bonds (as defined herein and collectively the "Bonds") are secured by and payable from a first pledge of "Special Tax Revenues."
-Special Tax Revenues are proceeds of the Special Taxes received by the County, including any scheduled payments thereof, interest and proceeds of the redemption or sale of property sold as a result of foreclosure of the lien of the Special Taxes to the amount of said interest (but not including any interest in excess of the interest due on the Bonds or any penalties collected in connection with any such foreclosure).
+Source of Payment of the 2021 Bonds.
+The Board of Supervisors covenanted to annually levy special taxes on the property in the District (the "Special Taxes") beginning in fiscal year 2019-20 in accordance with the Rate and Method of Apportionment for County of El Dorado Community Facilities District No. 2018-1 (Bass Lake Hills) (the "Rate and Method").
+The Rate and Method is attached as APPENDIX A to this Official Statement.
+The 2019 Bonds, the 2021 Bonds and any Additional Bonds (collectively, the "Bonds") are secured by and payable from a first pledge of "Special Tax Revenues."
+Special Tax Revenues are proceeds of the Special Taxes received by the County, including any scheduled payments thereof, interest thereon and proceeds of the redemption or sale of property sold as a result of foreclosure of the lien of the Special Taxes (but not including any interest in excess of the interest due on the Bonds or any penalties collected in connection with any such foreclosure).
 Special Taxes are the special taxes levied by the County within the District pursuant to the Rate and Method under the Act, an ordinance of the Board of Supervisors and the Fiscal Agent Agreement.
-See "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS - Special Tax Methodology" and "APPENDIX A - RATE AND METHOD OF APPORTIONMENT OF SPECIAL TAX."
+See "SECURITY AND PAYMENT BONDS - Special Tax Methodoloav" FOR THE "APPENDIX A - RATE AND METHOD OF APPORTIONMENT OF SPECIAL TAX."

-Pursuant to the Act, the Resolution of Formation, and the Fiscal Agent Agreement, so long as any Bonds are outstanding, the County will annually levy the Special Tax against all land within the District that is taxable under the Act and the Rate and Method in accordance with the proceedings for the authorization and issuance of the Bonds and to make provision for the collection of the Special Tax in amounts which will be sufficient to pay interest on, principal of and redemption premium (if any) on the Bonds as such becomes due and payable and to replenish the Reserve Fund (as defined herein) as necessary.
+Pursuant to the Act, the Resolution of Formation, and the Fiscal Agent Agreement, so long as any Bonds are outstanding, the County will annually levy the Special Tax against all land within the District that is taxable under the Act and the Rate and Method in accordance with the proceedings for the authorization and issuance of the Bonds and to make provision for the collection of the Special Tax in amounts which will be sufficient to pay interest on, principal of and redemption premium (if any) on the Bonds as such becomes due and payable and to replenish the Reserve Fund (as defined herein), and any other reserve fund established for a series of Additional Bonds, as necessary.
 See "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS - Special Taxes" herein.